-The Forbes Library strives to protect the privacy of library patrons to the fullest extent of the law.
-In accordance with the American Library Association’s Code of Ethics: “We protect each library user’s rights to privacy and confidentiality with respect to information sought or received and resources consulted, borrowed, acquired, or transmitted.”
+Forbes Library strives to protect patrons’ privacy to the fullest extent of the law (Massachusetts General Laws Chapter 78, Section 7).
+Following the American Library Association’s Code of Ethics: “We protect each library user’s rights to privacy and confidentiality with respect to information sought or received and resources consulted, borrowed, acquired, or transmitted.”

 The library keeps no permanent record of internet sites visited, online resources used, or searches performed by patrons.
 Library records which may reveal your interests or intellectual pursuits, including books checked out, bills due, and holds placed, are protected by law and library policy.